 Finally, it’s important to remember that every woman has their own unique and personal experiences during pregnancy and beyond.
 Please consult with your doctor about what best meets your needs.

 p.s Are you looking to dive a bit deeper with your pregnancy wellness including safe and effective exercise and expert nutritional guidance?
-Then, you don’t want to miss my online Ultimate Pregnant Core Course.
+Then, you don’t want to miss my online pregnancy and postpartum membership THE BFAB METHOD.
 Doors open soon…get on the registration list right here.